Leonardo da Vinci machine gun

 Tension was carefully adjusted by winding ropes, a method derived from earlier torsion-based catapults, such as the ancient Greek models.
 This tension-powered mechanism allowed controlled and precise releases, while counterweights provided the necessary balance to maintain stability during operation.

-This integrated system of tension and counterweights exemplifies Leonardo’s ingenuity.
-He melded ancient catapult principles with his inventive enhancements, and this thoughtfulness in design and construction enabled his catapult to perform effectively as a formidable weapon at the time.
+This integrated system of tension and counterweights exemplifies Leonardo da Vinci’s ingenuity.
+He combined ancient catapult principles with his inventive enhancements, and this thoughtful design and construction enabled his catapult to perform effectively as a formidable weapon at the time.

 Leonardo da Vinci’s Influence on Warfare